 AAS members receive the print and online Journal of Asian Studies as a benefit of membership.
-Please log in to access JAS online.
+Please log in at the AAS member portal to access JAS online.

 Published in February, May, August, and November by Cambridge University Press for the AAS, The Journal of Asian Studies (JAS) has long been recognized as the most authoritative and prestigious publication in the field of Asian studies.
 This quarterly has been published regularly since 1941, offering Asianists a wealth of information unavailable elsewhere.